-These are moments when people turn to a device, often a smartphone, to take action on whatever they need or want at that moment.
+These are moments when people turn to a smartphone device to take action on whatever they need or want.
 Instant decisions are made on what to eat, which restaurant to pick, what to buy, or where to go.
 So a marketer should consider I-want-to-know moments, I-want-to-go moments, I-want-to-do moments, and I-want-to-buy moments.

-The growing focus on these micro moments means rethinking the linear buyer funnel of awareness, consideration, and decision.
-The customer journey is becoming more of a whirlwind where people think of, see, or talk about something and they need to learn about it, watch it, and buy it, right now.
-People's nearly complete dependence on their phones aids and abets this behavior.
+The growing focus on these micro-moments means rethinking the linear buyer funnel of awareness, consideration, and decision.
+The customer journey is becoming more of a whirlwind where people think of, see, or talk about something, and they need to learn about it, watch it, and buy it, right now.
+People nearly wholly depend on their phones to aid and abet this behavior.

 9) Artificial Intelligence

-It is estimated that chatbots will power as much as 85% of customer service by the end of this year.
-There are both benefits and dangers of having chatbots interacting with your customers on a 24/7 basis.
+Chatbots are estimated to power as much as 85% of customer service by the end of this year.
+There are benefits and dangers to implementing AI chatbots to interact with your customers on a 24/7 basis.
 Here are a few of the tradeoffs all digital marketers will have to address.

 Benefit = Always on with no need for coffee breaks.

-Danger = Constant supervision required for situations the AI has never encountered before, or a troll messing with it, or unrecognizable grammar.
+Danger = Constant supervision required for situations the AI has never encountered, a troll messing with it, or unrecognizable grammar.

-Benefit = Find the most efficient solutions and perform them perfectly because of the ability to analyze massive amounts of data and always apply the results in the same way.
+Benefit = Find the most efficient solutions and perform them perfectly because of the ability to analyze massive amounts of data and consistently apply the results.

 Danger = Improvising is not an AI skill.
-So when presented with entirely new and unexpected challenges the bot has to be programmed to know when to hand off to a human or it will take a stab at a solution and it could fail spectacularly.
+So when presented with entirely new and unexpected challenges, the bot must be programmed to know when to hand off to a human, or it will take a stab at a solution, which could fail spectacularly.